S. Narasinga Rao: Education

-While he was a graduate student under Dr Parthasarathy at Roswell Park, Rao determined the crystal and molecular structures of several nitrates of amino acids and peptides using X-Ray diffraction techniques.
+While he was a graduate student under Dr. Parthasarathy at Roswell Park, Rao determined the crystal and molecular structures of several nitrates of amino acids and peptides using X-Ray diffraction techniques.
 He published the results in Acta Crystallographica.
 As a post-doctoral fellow at Oklahoma Medical Research Foundation, he isolated, purified, characterized, and crystallized Human Plasma Albumin and published several papers in Bio Physica and Bio Chimica Acta and Journal of Biological Chemistry.
 He also crystallized Porcine Pepsinogen and published a paper on crystallization.

 Career

-From 1969–1973, Rao worked as a junior research scientist at the Center for Crystallographic Research at Roswell Park, then as a senior research scientist at the Oklahoma Medical Research Foundation from 1973–1983, before joining the University of Central Oklahoma as an assistant professor in 1983.
+From 1969 to 1973, Rao worked as a junior research scientist at the Center for Crystallographic Research at Roswell Park, then as a senior research scientist at the Oklahoma Medical Research Foundation from 1973 to 1983, before joining the University of Central Oklahoma as an assistant professor in 1983.